-Alcohol ban: State can’t dictate what citizens can eat or drink, says plea in Gujarat HC
+Gujarat prohibition: State can’t dictate what citizens eat or drink, says plea in HC

 The right to eat meat within one’s home cannot be compared to drinking intoxicating substances that are injurious to health, the government argued.